philong996/DeepSpeech02_Implementation/README.md

 - There are 3 important phrases:

-    - Speech recognition: the app transcripe the audio into a sequence of words on the basis of internal phonetic and syntactic models.
+    - Speech recognition: the app transcripes the audio into a sequence of words on the basis of internal phonetic and syntactic models.
     - Scoring: this phase makes it possible to provide a first, global evaluation of pronunciation quality in the form of a score.
     - Error detection: the system can locate the errors in the expression and indicate to the learner where users made mistakes.